Patria (watchmaker): Wristwatches for Women

 Patria manufactured ladies' watches in the early 1900s through to the 1930s, ranging from modest steel case construction to more extravagant silver and 18k gold pieces with decadent engravings and craftsmanship.

-Patria in the Trenches
+Patria in the trenches

-When the First World War broke out in 1914, a tactic known as the Creeping Artillery Barrage was frequently used.
+When the First World War broke out in 1914, a tactic known as the creeping artillery barrage was frequently used.
 This involved artillery fire moving forward in stages just ahead of the advancing infantry and required perfect timing to avoid friendly fire.
-As a result of this, 1/4 of all soldiers were wearing wristwatches by 1916.
+As a result of this, a quarter of all soldiers were wearing wristwatches by 1916.
 In 1917, the War Office began issuing wristwatches to all soldiers.
-A great number of the watches issued to the men fighting in the trenches were Patria Military Trench Watches.
+A great number of the watches issued to the men fighting in the trenches were Patria trench watches.